Essential Services Commission Act 2001 (review)

-Under the Essential Services Commission Act 2001, we can review decisions by the Essential Services Commission:
+Under the Essential Services Commission Act 2001, we can review decisions made by the Essential Services Commission:

-- requiring someone to provide information and documents or appear before the Commission – section 55(1)(a) of the Act
+- to send an information gathering notice under section 36 – section 55(1)(a) of the Act

-- to disclose information or the contents of a document given to the Commission – section 55(1)(b)
+- to disclose information or the contents of a document given to the Commission by the person under a notice given under section 60C(3)(c) or (d) – section 55(1)(b)

-- that a provider of port services has not complied with a port Pricing Order in a significant and sustained way – section 55(1)(d)
+- that a provider of prescribed port services has not complied with a port Pricing Order in a significant and substantial way – section 55(1)(d)